-Luckily for Mr. Surapak, the Thai Criminal Court looked properly at the evidence in this case, or lack thereof, before giving their verdict.
-Unlike in the notorious Ah Kong case last year, where a seemingly innocent and sick old man was not only jailed, but was then found guilty and sentenced to 20 years in jail where he died not long afterward while appealing his sentence.
+Luckily for Mr. Surapak, the Thai Criminal Court looked at the evidence in this case, or lack thereof, before giving their verdict.

-After his acquittal today it’s now it’s up to Mr. Surapak as to whether he files a court case against those who framed him.
-He hasn’t decided yet but made comments to news media at the courthouse leading us to believe he just might.
+After his acquittal today it is now it’s up to Mr. Surapak as to whether he files a court case against those who may have framed him.
+He hasn’t decided yet but made comments to news media at the courthouse leading the media to believe he just might.

 As for Mr. Surapak’s mother, Taem Phuchasaeng. she spoke to the Bangkok Post after the acquittal verdict came down and said “It is a pity that certain other lese majeste defendants were not in a position to defend themselves.
 I was quite sorry, in particular, about the death of Ah Kong,”